FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Make sure that mongodb is running.
 By default lila will try to connect to `mongodb://127.0.0.1:27017/lichess`.

+1. Make sure that redis is running.
+By default lila will try to connect to `redis://127.0.0.1`

 1. From the top level of `lila-ws`, execute `sbt run -Dhttp.port=9664`

 1. From the top level of `lila`, execute `./bin/dev run`